R3ta update. R3ta update. Click for full update

 • Storage optimisation: Use desiccants, log temperatures, avoid fluctuations.

-• Quality control: Inspect solutions visually, document changes, test activity if needed.
+• Quality control: Inspect solutions visually, document changes, perform activity checks if required by protocol.

 Compliance & Responsibility